ferrous-systems/rust-training/training-slides/src/compound-types.md

 ## Enums with Values

-- An enum is the same size, no matter which variant is picked
+- An enum value is the same size, no matter which variant is picked
-- It will be the size of the largest variant
+- It will be the size of the largest variant (plus a tag)

+Note:

+The tag in an enum specifies which variant is currently valid, and is stored the smallest integer the compiler can get away with - it depends how many variants you have.
+Of course, if none of the variants have any data, the enum is *just* the tag.

+If you have a C background, you can this of this as being a `struct` containing an `int` and a `union`.

 ## Doing a `match` on an `enum`